Mets Fire Hitting Coaches Chili Davis and Tom S...

 - News Article

+by: Matthew Rothman — Last Word On Sports: Last Word On Baseball 1h

-Mets Fire Hitting Coaches Chili Davis and Tom Slater After Dismal Start
+The New York Mets fire hitting coaches Chili Davis and assistant hitting coach Tom Slater late Monday night.

 More Recent New York Mets Articles